George Floyd's family sues Minneapolis, four officers charged in his death

 The lawsuit comes on the same day that a court allowed public viewing by appointment of video from the body cameras of Lane and Kueng.
 A coalition of news organizations and attorneys for Lane and Kueng have been advocating to make the videos public, saying they would provide a more complete picture of what happened when Floyd was taken into custody.
 The judge hasn't said why he's not allowing the video to be disseminated more widely.

 According to documents in state probate court, Floyd is survived by 11 known heirs, including five children and six siblings.
 They live in Texas, North Carolina, Florida and New York.
 All but one of Floyd's children are adults.
 He has no living parents or grandparents.
-A trustee was named last week, paving the way for the lawsuit.
+Kaarin Nelson Schaffer, named last week as the trustee for Floyd's family, is the plaintiff in the federal lawsuit.

+The lawsuit seeks compensatory and special damages in an amount to be determined by a jury.
+The complaint also asks for a receiver to be appointed to ensure that the city properly trains and supervises its police officers in the future.

 The families of victims of other high-profile police shootings have received high payouts in Minnesota.
 Last year, Minneapolis agreed to pay $20 million to the family of Justine Ruszczyk Damond, an unarmed woman who was shot by an officer after she called 911 to report hearing a possible crime happening behind her home.
 The settlement came three days after the officer, Mohamed Noor, was convicted of murdering her and is believed to be the largest payout ever stemming from police violence in Minnesota.